rust-lang/book/src/ch03-04-scalar-types.md

 Rust’s `char` represents a [Unicode Scalar Value], which means that it can represent a lot more than just ASCII.
-‘Character’ isn’t really a concept in Unicode, however: your human intutition for what a ‘character’ is may not match up with a `char`.
+‘Character’ isn’t really a concept in Unicode, however: your human intuition for what a ‘character’ is may not match up with a `char`.
 It also means that `char`s are four bytes each.

 [Unicode Scalar Value]: http://www.unicode.org/glossary/#unicode_scalar_value